JuliaDynamics/HybridStructs.jl/README.md

 S_Immut(1, 3.0, 3)
 ```

-Keep in mind that for an immutable type, the mutation actually implies the
+Keep in mind that for an immutable type, the mutation actually involve the
-creation of a new instance as with [Accessors.jl](https://github.com/JuliaObjects/Accessors.jl) macros.
+creation of a new instance as with [Accessors.jl](https://github.com/JuliaObjects/Accessors.jl).

 ## Contributing